 The Iolanthe Student Awards are offered to pre-registration midwifery students seeking financial support for attendance at study days, to undertake elective visits or for projects to improve local services.
-We are delighted to announce that in 2018 for the first time, these awards will also be available for midwives who are returning to practice to help cover the costs involved.
+From 2018, these awards have also been made available for midwives who are returning to practice to help cover the costs involved.

 We are fortunate that we have been able to support students receiving this award since 1994; but the first awards specifically for student midwives were introduced in 2002.
 The Iolanthe Midwifery Trust has supported more than 100 students from across the UK.